As part of JSON-LD for SEO I get asked a lot of Shopify SEO questions, mostly around the idea of getting more traffic to your Shopify store.

 Some might automate or remove an SEO task so you don’t have to do it.
 But none of them will magically make your SEO get better.

-That said, there are a wide range of Shopify SEO apps available.
+That said, there is a wide range of Shopify SEO apps available.
 Some are quality apps that are useful solutions to SEO problems.
 Others are… let’s say, not as high quality and cause more problems for your store.

 Before you install any new SEO app, make sure to take a backup of your theme first.
 Many of them modify your theme and I’ve seen a lot of problems caused by that.
 Having a backup could save you from hours of trouble and angry support emails.